shoeffner/mthesis/src/models_and_methods.md

 corner $\tl$ the transformation is:
 $\tl = R^\top \tl_\text{model} + \mathit{cam}.$

-TODO(shoeffner): measurements!

 TODO(shoeffner): Add more figures to visualize steps

 ## Implementation as a software library

-_To implement the model and make it usable, it ise implemented as the software library Gaze, which sets the goals to be
+To implement the model and make it usable, it is realized in the software library Gaze, which sets the goals to be
 - easy to integrate into other projects,
 - easy to extend,
 - free and open source,
+- well documented,
-- and well documented.
+- and available on multiple platforms.

 To be easily integrable into other projects, Gaze is written in C++ and compiles into a static library.
 It uses CMake which is used in many C++